bcnmy/userop-compression-l2/README.md

 Mainnet Cost: $0.18 **(47% reduction)**. https://optimistic.etherscan.io/tx/0xbd0429aea338f8da2cb44adf6b105cb76541d2098a52981d8796a5b623a76b34

 The results indicate that the reduction in calldata with this algorithm translates very well to actual real life results.

-### Notes
-1. I can do a much better job of compressing the signature, however for the PoC purposes I've chosen to not complicate it too much.
-Notice that op.signature is quite large, and this is due to the fact that SessionKeys + BatchedSessionRouter is being used.
-Once SessionKeysV2 goes live, this cost will go down significantly since much of these techniques are natively incorporated into it's design given the heavy focus on callData reduction.
-2. The solution is feasible if we encourage developers to identify patterns in their calldata structures and write appropriate Decompressors to handle it.
-This opens us a new paradigm when it comes to Gas Optimisation and opens a path forward to another ERC for standardising Decompressors, Decompressor Registries and Onchain Address Dictionaries.